CIRCA Municipal Resilience Grant Program

 All awards are required to provide a final report to the Institute that will include:

-- Project overview and summary;
+- Project background and context;

-- Project goals and methods;
+- Project description, including goals and methods;

 - Project outcomes;